 Sass stands for the impressive-sounding Syntactically Awesome Style Sheets, and is written using Ruby.
 It’s hands down one of the most popular CSS preprocessors currently available.

 The actual language used by Sass is called SassScript.
 There are technically two types of Sass syntaxes: Sass and SCSS, or Sassy CSS.
-The older Sass syntax uses the .sass file extension and is fairly distinct to CSS, focusing on concise code.
+The older Sass syntax uses the .sass file extension and is fairly distinct from CSS, focusing on concise code.
 The newer Sassy CSS is instead recognised by the .scss extension and is closer in format to CSS standard.

 No matter which you choose, a SassScript is what developers write in a Sass or CSS preprocessor before compiling their code into CSS.